vhollo/doktorlovasz/README.md

-# A minimal SvelteKit site with Sanity Studio
+# SvelteKit site with Sanity Studio

 This starter uses [SvelteKit](https://kit.svelte.dev/) for the frontend and [Sanity](https://sanity.io/) to handle its content.